Are all costs included in the rates shown on the Rates & Features page?

 What do you provide?

-- Cell phones: as of 2015, there is a strong cell signal reaching the cabins, but not the trails.
+Cell phones: there is a strong cell signal reaching the cabins, but not the hiking trails.

 What do you have in the store in the office?